Anand Naidoo

-Anand Naidoo is a South African anchor and correspondent for CGTN America based in Washington, DC.
+Anand Naidoo is a South African television anchor and correspondent for CGTN America based in Washington, DC.

-He currently hosts CGTN America's daily political talk show, The Heat.

-He joined CGTN America in October 2012 after six years as an anchor for Al Jazeera English, and ten years as CNN International's World News anchor prior.
+Career

+Naidoo began his career as a newspaper journalist on The Rand Daily Mail in Johannesburg.
+He has also worked as a news editor on Radio 702, a Johannesburg independent radio station and a presenter on the South African cable station, M-Net.

-Before joining CNN in 1997, Anand was the evening news anchor for the South African Broadcasting Corp. in Johannesburg.
+Naidoo was the evening news anchor for the South African Broadcasting Corp. in Johannesburg.
 He began his broadcast career in Belgium, where he worked as a field producer for Belgian television as well as a producer and anchor for the Belgian Radio World Service.

-Anand has also worked as a news editor on Radio 702, a Johannesburg independent radio station and a presenter on the South African cable station, M-Net.

-He began his career as a newspaper journalist on the Johannesburg Rand Daily Mail.